 Some of the labor of editing will be saved if agreement is reached at the outset on methods of phraseology.
 For instance, the wording of mandatory requirements, of exceptions, and of variations from the general rule may be agreed upon in advance.
-An approved method is as follows: "General rules should be stated first, followed by any modifications to the general rule which may be included.
-The words 'provided that' where only one modification occurs, followed by 'provided further' when there is more than one modification, should precede such modifications.
-In a few instances it may be found convenient, where there are exceptions to which a rule does not apply, to use a clause starting with the word 'except' preceding the general rule."
-[19]
+General rules should be stated first, followed by any modifications to the general rule which may be included.
+The words "provided that" where only one modification occurs, followed by "provided further" when there is more than one modification, should precede such modifications.
+In a few instances it may be found convenient, where there are exceptions to which a rule does not apply, to use a clause starting with the word "except" preceding the general rule.

-The arrangement of tabular matter and method of providing headings may be standardized.
 From all this will come a set of instructions which can be reduced to writing and distributed to subcommittees working more or less independently on their special problems.